cgtcc/apparmorUbuntuDesktop-16.04/README.md

 Complete set of rules for apparmor, on Ubuntu 16.04.
-I included Google Chrome, added ssh, git, and modified Chromium so it work fine in enforce mode
+It include Google Chrome, ssh, git, Chromium (and others).
+Edit